Applying for accreditation

 School visitation

-If your school is interested in achieving accreditation, the Board encourages you to make contact with ACOVENE at the earliest opportunity.
+If your school is interested in achieving accreditation, we encourage you to contact ACOVENE at the earliest opportunity.

-The Notification stage is a planning phase, enabling both your school and ACOVENE to prepare for the accreditation process.
-You will be asked to complete a simple form, setting out a brief outline of your programme and contact details for your school.
-At this stage, ACOVENE will establish contact with you and will discuss a suitable timescale for your full accreditation application and visitation.
-If, at this stage, it appears that you may need some development support, candidate status of ACOVENE may be offered to you.
-Candidate status is offered to developing schools for a period of up to five years alongside options for appropriate support.
+The Notification stage is a planning phase that enables both your school and ACOVENE to prepare for the accreditation process.
+We will ask you to complete a simple form that provides a brief outline of your programme and your school’s contact details.
+At this stage, our team will establish contact with you to discuss a suitable timescale for your full accreditation application and visitation.
+If we determine that you need development support, we may offer you candidate status.
+This status allows us to support developing schools for up to five years while they prepare for full accreditation.

-When you submit your full application, you will be asked to complete an application form and to accompany this with written evidence showing how your school meets the accreditation criteria.
+When you submit your full application, we will ask you to complete an application form and to provide written evidence showing how your school meets the accreditation criteria.

 The guidance notes with the accreditation form explain how to do this.
-Your application must be submitted electronically.
-This is primarily for ease of transmission to your visitors as your application is likely to include a significant number of supporting documents.
-However it will also assist you to produce translated versions of key documents (such as your curriculum and timetables) if these are not in English.
-You must normally submit your full application eight weeks in advance of your visitation date so that visitors may review it and have an opportunity to ask you for clarification on any aspect of your application before planning their visitation agenda.
+You must submit your application electronically.
+We require this primarily for ease of transmission to your visitors, as your application will likely include a significant number of supporting documents.
+However, it will also assist you in producing translated versions of key documents (such as your curriculum and timetables) if these are not in English.
+You must normally submit your full application eight weeks in advance of your visitation date.
+This allows the visitors to review it and to ask you for clarification on any aspect of your application before they plan their visitation agenda.

 School visitation